On real roots of polynomial systems of equations in the context of group theory: Average number of real roots

-Here we assume the group $K$ to be simple.
-For a simple group the Newton ellipsoid ${\rm Ell}(\pi)$ is a ball centered at the origin, see Corollary \ref{Ball}, (2).
-Here we compute the radius of ${\rm Ell}(\pi)$.
+For a simple group $K$, the Newton ellipsoid ${\rm Ell}(\pi)$ is a ball centered at the origin; see Corollary \ref{Ball}, (2).
+Here we compute the radius of this ball. \begin{theorem} Let $r(\Lambda)$ be a radius of the ball ${\rm Ell}(\pi)$.
+Then